kPsarakis/Image-Forgery-Detection-CNN/README.md

 </p>

 ## :barber: Feature Fusion
-In order to create a feature representation of an image during test phase, *k* patches are extracted and passed though the network.
+In order to create a feature representation of an image during the test phase, *k* patches are extracted and passed through the network.
 After this procedure, *k* 400-D feature maps are being exported.
-Finally, these feature maps are fused into one either by a max or mean opperation.
+Finally, these feature maps are fused into one either by max or mean operation.

 ## :flags: Classification with SVM
 For the final part of the pipeline an SVM classifier is constructed and the accuracy estimation is calculated by using 10-fold cross-validation.